The most important thing about CJC-1295 results timelines: whether the DAC or no-DAC version is used fundamentally changes the documented timeline.

 Anti-aging markers:

-Important note on cycling: Most protocols recommend cycling CJC-1295 (8-12 weeks on, 4-8 weeks off) to prevent pituitary desensitization.
+Important note on cycling: Community protocols commonly cycle CJC-1295 (8-12 weeks on, 4-8 weeks off), typically for cost and to let IGF-1 normalize.
+No long-term trials have evaluated continuous use, so the on/off pattern is a convention rather than a desensitization-validated requirement.
 Results do not disappear during off-cycles — IGF-1 gradually returns to baseline over 2-4 weeks — but the enhanced GH secretion depends on continued use.
+For background, see Do GH Peptides Desensitize the Pituitary?.
 Some practitioners recommend continuous use of the DAC version at lower doses with periodic GHRP breaks for the no-DAC version.

 Not everyone follows the same timeline.
-These variables determine whether you are on the faster or slower end of the spectrum.
+These variables determine whether an individual lands on the faster or slower end of the spectrum.

 DAC vs No-DAC Selection